jbilcke-hf/ai-comic-factory/README.md

 # AI Comic Factory

-Last release: AI Comic Factory 1.2
+Last release: AI Comic Factory 1.7

+*SDXL is not supported anymore, please use Flux.1, thank you.*

 The AI Comic Factory will soon have an official website: [aicomicfactory.app](https://aicomicfactory.app)